Blueshoe/website/content/our-services/cloud-native-tools.md

 Gefyra
 :::
 :::GlobalParagraph{:fontSize="lg" .mb-3}
-[Gefyra](https://gefyra.dev/){.text-bs-blue .hover:underline .hover:decoration-bs-blue .hover:decoration-solid} allows developers to “bridge” a locally running container into a Kubernetes cluster.
+<a href="https://gefyra.dev/" target="_blank" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid">Gefyra</a> allows developers to “bridge” a locally running container into a Kubernetes cluster.
 Either a dedicated development cluster (provided with Getdeck) or any pre-production system can be used.
 Gefyra connects the developer’s machine (Windows, MacOS or Linux) with the selected environment and makes Kuberntes-based resources (such as data layers, other services, Kubernetes API-extensions) available to the developers code - no more break between development and production environment - No more time-consuming back and forth with the integration system.
 If you need support for your developers, Blueshoe is here to help.
 :::
 ::
 #card2